cjmerzbacher/understanding-systems-code/phase-diagrams/phase_diagrams.md

 ```
 <center>
 ### Graph 2: First order phase portrait
 <sub><sup>Fig 2: First order phase portrait for the logistic equation.
-The stock's growth rate is plotted at population size.
+The stock's growth rate is plotted by population size.
 Stationary points are marked with circles on the n-axis.
 System trajectories are marked with arrows.</sup></sub>
 </center>

 This is a **phase portrait**.
 You may remember **phase space** as the space in which all of a system's possible states can be represented.
 Since Eqn 2 is a first order equation, and the growth rate is uniquely determined by the stock size, the complete phase space is effectively just the $n$-axis.
 We predict how the system will move through possible states using **trajectories**, which are represented here as vectors on the $n$-axis.
 We deduce the magnitude and direction of the trajectories by the value of the $\dot{n}$ curve at any given value of $n$.